1000ms

 • We take great care in packaging your order to ensure it arrives in perfect condition.
 We use trusted couriers to ensure your delivery arrives safely and smoothly.

 We offer shipping for both UK and international orders.
 Shipping costs depend on the delivery method chosen and the destination.
-Delivery times are estimates and can sometimes be affected by factors beyond our control, such as weather or delays with the courier.
+Delivery times are estimates and can occasionally be affected by factors beyond our control, such as weather or courier delays.

-If your order is lost or damaged during transit, please get in touch with us as soon as possible (ideally within 48 hours of the expected delivery date).
-We’ll work with the courier to resolve the issue, and depending on the situation, we will either:
+If your order is lost or damaged during transit, please get in touch with us as soon as possible.
+We’ll work with you and the courier to resolve the issue as quickly as we can.

 Delays

-While we do our best to dispatch your order promptly, please note that delivery times are estimates.
-If there are any delays, we’ll keep you informed and assist with tracking your order or liaising with the courier if needed.
+While we do our best to dispatch your order promptly, please be aware that delivery times are estimates.
+If delays occur, we’ll keep you updated and assist with tracking your order or communicating with the courier as needed.

 Your Rights